salirafi/Advanced-Analysis-on-Dataset-Complex-Structure/README.md

 ## Running

 The dashboard can be run with `Python 3.11` and it is recommended to do so within a virtual environment to avoid dependencies' conflicts.
-Install flask first by running
+Install Flask first by running
 ```
 pip install Flask
 ```